A New York appellate court ruled that part of a worker’s Labor Law action should have been dismissed on summary judgment, and that the third-party

 Read more »

-A New York appellate court ruled that a worker was entitled to summary judgment on his Labor Law claim for his fall from a ladder.
+A New York appellate court ruled that a worker should have been granted summary judgment on his Labor Law claim for his fall from a

 …